zeroseven/transform-swf/README.txt

 --------------------------
 The ANT build file, build.xml contains the following major targets:

-    build   compile with optimisation all the classes in the transform and transform utilities and package them in transform.jar (examples and test classes are not included).
+    build   compile with optimisation all the classes and package them in transform.jar.

 Minor targets provide more control over the compiling and packaging of classes, allowing for example a JAR file to be created containing